 The own funds and eligible liabilities position related to the resolution group shall include only capital instruments and eligible liabilities issued by the resolution entity and, where compliant with Article 45b (3) of Directive 2014/59/EU or Article 88a of Regulation (EU) No 575/2013, as applicable, by subsidiaries of the resolution entity, at the exclusion of entities outside of the resolution group.
 Similarly, the own funds and eligible liabilities position is based on the total risk exposure amount (adjusted as permitted under Article 45h(2) of Directive 2014/59/EU) and total exposure measure calculated at the level of the resolution group.

 Regarding the regulatory adjustments, entities shall disclose deductions from own funds and eligible liabilities as negative numbers and additions to own funds and eligible liabilities as positive numbers.

+Instittuions shall explain in the narrative accompanying this temlate any relevant information regarding material deductions related to unused prior permission amounts included in row 20 of this template.